Mortgage Loan Closing Process

 This statement must be signed by both the buyer and the seller.

-deed of trust is a document used in some states instead of a mortgage, that transfers legal title of the property to the trustee until the loan is paid off, giving the trustee the power to sell the property to satisfy the debt in the case of default on the loan.
+A deed of trust is a document used in some states instead of a mortgage, that transfers legal title of the property to the trustee until the loan is paid off, giving the trustee the power to sell the property to satisfy the debt in the case of default on the loan. - The Note

 The mortgage servicing disclosure statement tells the borrower whether the lender will be servicing the loan or transferring it to another lender.
 It is important to know when your first payment is due and where it should be made.